 Legras glass and its legacy

-Legras glass is one of the great names of French antique glass.
-We’re pleased to offer some gorgeous examples in our shop, and we regularly add more.
+Legras glass is one of the truly great names of French antique glass.
+We’re pleased to offer some gorgeous examples in our shop, and we often add more.

 A good deal is known about this formidable glassmaker, but that still leaves room for plenty of myths and misunderstandings!
 Here’s a primer.